breakintoprogram/agon-mos/README.md

 ### MOS Commands

 * `CAT`: Directory listing of the current directory.
 Aliases include `DIR` and `.`
-* `LOAD filename addr`: Load a file from the SD card to the specified address
+* `LOAD filename <addr>`: Load a file from the SD card to the specified address
 * `SAVE filename addr size`: Save a block of memory to the SD card
+* `RUN <addr>`: Call an address in memory (switching to Z80 mode - ADL=0)
 * `DEL filename`: Delete a file
+* `REN filename1 filename2`: Rename a file
 * `JMP addr`: Jump to the specified address in memory
-* `RUN addr`: Call an address in memory (switching to Z80 mode - ADL=0)

 NB:

+1. Optional parameters are written as `<param>`
+2. Default LOAD and RUN address is set to 0x040000
-1. Commands are case sensitive and all parameters are space delimited.
+3. Commands are case sensitive and all parameters are space delimited.
-2. Numbers are in decimal and can be prefixed by '&' for hexadecimal.
+4. Numbers are in decimal and can be prefixed by '&' for hexadecimal.
-3. Addresses are 24-bit:
+5. Addresses are 24-bit:
 	- `&000000 - &01FFFF`: MOS (Flash ROM)
 	- `&040000 - &0BDFFF`: User RAM
 	- `&0BE000 - 0BFFFFF`: Global heap and stack
-4. The RUN command is incomplete - it will eventually call code in ADL mode as well.
+6. The RUN command is incomplete - it will eventually call code in ADL mode as well.
 Use RET.LIS to return back to MOS

 ### The autoexec.txt file